-Spectron bundles schema migrations into the binary and applies them automatically.
+Spectron bundles per-Context schema migrations into the binary and applies them automatically.
 This page explains how migrations work and what to expect during version upgrades.

 How migrations work

 Each Context database is created from schema bundled into the server binary.
-Migrations are append-only — applied automatically on context creation and on server startup.
-Applied versions are tracked in each Context database.
+Migrations are append-only — applied on context creation and, for existing Contexts, rolled out after a binary upgrade by the scheduler and workers (not as a blocking startup sweep).

 Most upgrades are additive (new tables, fields, indexes).
 A minority include destructive steps (dropping retired tables or fields).
 Always take a SurrealDB backup before upgrading production Contexts.